 motored down to a point halfway between Carver and the

 takeout point at Bakers Ford to set up camp.
 As he

 pulled in to his selected camp spot, he noticed an

 approximate 250 pound elk calf standing there.
 He

 walked up to about 15 feet of the calf and it just

 stayed there, so he proceeded to set up camp and get

 Later, the guide; Michael Flippin, pulled in with

 published a book "110 Percent Success

-still around camp and stayed

-all the time they
+still around camp and stayed there all the time they

 were in camp.

 Sometime during the night the calf decided to lay down

 against the outside of the tent and was actually pushing

 hitting it several times.
 When he finally got it

 pulled the tent partially down.

 Later, Michael and Tyler were asleep under the fly when

 about 3:00 AM.
 Now, Michael had been watching

 Monster Quest on TV the day before about the hunt for

 Bigfoot, so he and Tyler were out of their cots real

 quick like and some words were said to the affect of

 "goodness me, I wonder what that is" (something like

 cook fly.
 They got it out from under the cook fly

 and the calf went over and looked in the tent

 window.
 Mac McIntyre was looking out the window

 and was within inches of the elk's face.

 The bass fishing was excellent except for the first

 morning when the water was apparently just a little too

 murky from all the rain the day before.

 Email from Ray:

 " I am

 Thank you again.

-Ron and Debbie
+Ron and Debbie Gamble